-- 9 Click Close.

-- 10 Click Next to optionally specify the generic events to exclude from auditing based on their operations.
+- 8 Click Close. - 9 Click Next to optionally specify the generic events to exclude from auditing based on their operations.
 The operations are visible in the "Activity Name/Operation" column of the Office 365 built-in searches.
-Generic events are dynamically created when associated activity is detected that does not have a corresponding event defined in Change Auditor.

-- 11 Click Finish to apply the updates.

-When the agent's configuration is updated, it may take some time (approximately 1 second per mailbox) for it to be applied and the auditing to start after a template is created or modified.
+Generic events are dynamically created when associated activity is detected that does not have a corresponding event defined in Change Auditor. - 10 Click Finish to apply the updates.
+When the agent's configuration is updated, it may take some time (approximately 1 second per mailbox) for it to be applied and the auditing to start after a template is created or modified. - 11 You will need to login to register Change Auditor in the tenant and ensure the required consent has been granted.
+Note: Internet access is required. - NOTE: The Azure Active Directory sign-in page opens automatically once you have selected all your template settings and clicked Finish.